Python Quick Start

 Frequently Asked Questions

-Q: Why must I use port 9000?
+Q: Why must port 9000 be used?

-A: The CloudBase HTTP cloud function requires the application to listen on port 9000, which is the standard configuration of the platform.
+A: CloudBase HTTP cloud functions require the application to listen on port 9000, which is the standard configuration of the platform.

 Q: What is the purpose of the scf_bootstrap file?

-A: scf_bootstrap is the startup script for cloud functions, used to set environment variables and start up the application.
+A: scf_bootstrap is the startup script for cloud functions, used to set environment variables and start the application.

-Q: How do I view function logs?
+Q: How to view function logs?

-A: On the CloudBase console's cloud function page, click the function name to go to the details page and view the running logs.
+A: On the Cloud Functions page of the CloudBase console, click the function name to go to the details page, where you can view the runtime logs.

 Q: Which Python versions are supported?

-A: CloudBase supports Python versions such as 3.6, 3.7, 3.9, 3.10, etc. It is recommended to use Python 3.10.
+A: CloudBase supports Python versions 3.6, 3.7, 3.9, and 3.10, with Python 3.10 recommended.

 Best Practices